akarnokd/plan-b-terraform-mods/README.md

 ### Features

-- [Add City Names](#add-city-names) - customize the selection of city names the game will use to generate the map.
+- [Add City Names](#add-city-names) - Customize the selection of city names the game will use to generate the map.
-- [City Population Label](#city-population-label) - display the population number underneath the city label in the main view and/or minimap.
+- [City Population Label](#city-population-label) - Display the population number underneath the city label in the main view and/or minimap.
+- [Depot Priority](#depot-priority) - Set priorities on depots so containers will be force-transferred towards higher priority depots.
 - [Disable Building](#disable-building) - Enable and disable production buildings via a on-screen button or keyboard shortcut.
-- [Go to Exhausted Extractors](#go-to-exhausted-extractors) - shows a blinking panel (bottom left) if there are any extractors that have run out of minable ore.
+- [Go to Exhausted Extractors](#go-to-exhausted-extractors) - Shows a blinking panel (bottom left) if there are any extractors that have run out of minable ore.
 - [Hotbar](#hotbar) - Adds a bar at the bottom of the screen with 3 subpanels and 9 slots each for quickly selecting a building to be built.
 - [More Cities](#more-cities) - Generate more cities for a new game.
 - [More Ore Fields](#more-ore-fields) - Generate more and bigger ore fields.